chamburr/modmail/web/content/commands.md

 - Usage: `[reason]`

-## blacklist
+## block

-Blacklist a user to prevent them from creating tickets.
+Blocks a user to prevent them from creating tickets.

 - Usage: `<member>`
-- Alias: block
+- Alias: deny

-## whitelist
+## unblock

-Whitelist a user to allow them to creating tickets.
+Unblocks a user to allow them to create tickets.

 - Usage: `<member>`
-- Alias: unblock
+- Alias: allow

-## blacklistclear
+## blocklistclear

-Remove all users from the blacklist.
+Remove all users from the blocklist.

-## viewblacklist
+## viewblocklist

-View the blacklist.
+View the blocklist.

 # Direct Message